FriendsOfBotble/fob-email-log/README.md

 # Email Log for Botble CMS

 Email Log for Botble CMS allows you to log all emails sent from the system.
-You can view envelope, headers, and body of the email, as well as the response from the SMTP server.
+You can view the email's envelope, headers, body of the email, and the SMTP server's response.

 ![Screenshot](art/screenshot.png)